-ELAC- Parents wanted to ensure that communication was translated for them.
+ELAC- Parents wanted to ensure that communication was translated for them, and they requested access to English classes.

-Results from 2021-2022 meetings were similar to those from the 2020-2021 school year meetings.
+Results from 2022-2023 meetings were similar to those from the 2021-2022 school year meetings.

 A description of the aspects of the LCAP that were influenced by specific input from educational partners.